CaretakerGob/studio/context/PROJECT_PROGRESS.md

 - Populate "Item List" page with actual game items (from rulebook or new data source).
 - Expand Genkit AI integrations:
     - Dynamic NPC dialogue generation.
-    - AI-assisted event or investigation detail generation.
+    - AI-assisted event or NPC detail generation.
 - Add a bestiary/monster manual section.
 - Implement game rule references or a digital rulebook section.
-- Further mobile optimization for all pages (Dice Roller, Card Generator, Events, Investigations, Shop, Profile, etc.).
+- Further mobile optimization for all pages (Dice Roller, Card Generator, Events, NPC Generator, Shop, Profile, etc.).
 - Caching strategies for Google Sheet data to improve performance in production.
 - Address any remaining warnings from the build process (e.g., related to Handlebars, OpenTelemetry if not critical).
 - Refine UI/UX across all pages based on testing.